open-cloud/xos/docs/example_service.md

 Synchronizers are processes that run continuously, checking for changes to service's model(s).
 When a synchronizer detects a change, it applies that change to the underlying system.
-For *ExampleService*, the Tenant model is the model we will want to synchronize, and the underlying system is a compute instance.
+For *ExampleService*, the ServiceInstance model is the model we will want to synchronize, and the underlying system is a compute instance.
 In this case, we’re using `TenantWithContainer` to create this instance for us.